Honors Course Offerings

-HON 101 - Honors Critical Thinking
+HON 101 - Introduction to Critical Thinking

-LIB151 - Research Skills (Honors Only)
+LIB151 -Honors Research Skills

 Students will gain active learning experience in managing information in a dynamic research environment.
 Includes skills in identifying, retrieving, organizing, and evaluating information necessary for academic research and scholarly writing.

 HON351/LIB251 - JR Honors Seminar & Research as Inquiry

 Juniors and new UHP students should take these concurrent courses.
 These courses examine how to begin an honors project including writing skills for the literature review and exploring various project designs.
 Emphasis is on developing an honors project proposal for a research, applied or creative works project and beginning work with a faculty mentor.
 This course further develops the student's scholarly writing skills.
 Sophomores or Above.

 Instructor: Loree Crow (coordinates student experience with research & project mentors)

 Students will work independently in this course primarily with their Honors Thesis/Capstone Advisor, and will meet at least once a month with other students as a full class meeting with the instructor.
 Prerequisite: HON351.

 MIND 180 - Great Ideas of the Western Tradition